'No Way To Prevent This,' Says Only Package Manager Where This Regularly Happens

 Key Takeaways

-• Go, Rust, and native Web API ecosystems are cited as contrasts: smaller stdlib reliance and cryptographic verification built into core toolchains reduce exposure.
+• Go, Rust, and native Web API ecosystems see dramatically fewer incidents due to robust standard libraries and cryptographic verification baked into core toolchains.

 Hacker News Comment Review